Zeffer83/OutlookAutoArchive/README.md

 ## Disclaimer

 This script modifies your Outlook email structure.
 Always test in dry-run mode first and ensure you have backups of important emails before running in live mode.

+**Note**: This is an "as-is" script created for personal use.
+Use at your own risk and test thoroughly in your environment.

 ## Support